Susan Mowatt is especially interested in weaving, and the significance it could have as an action in the 21st century.

 Other outputs include delivering papers at conferences at the Moholy-Nagy University of Art and Design, Budapest and the Australian National University, Canberra, and an article published in the Journal of Language and Culture, Meiji Gakuin University, Tokyo.

-She is a director of West Barns Arts (, an organisation that provides studio provision, exhibitions and educational activities in East Lothian and runs Cadmium Lovebug, a venture campaigning for creativity and enabling access to Art education in the community for children.
-This often involves student participation.
+She is a director of West Barns Arts (an organisation that provides studio provision, exhibitions and educational activities in East Lothian) and runs Cadmium Lovebug, a venture campaigning for creativity, enabling access to Art education in the community for children.
+This often involves student participation, including annual projects in primary schools, placing Art at the heart of the curriculum.

-She has taught at Duncan of Jordanstone and Grays School of Art and organises annual off-site, micro residency projects for undergraduate students.
-These have included Stanley Mills, a Historic Scotland property on the banks of the River Tay in Perthshire; CAMP 21 - Cultybraggan, an old PoW camp near Comrie, Slateford Green, an award winning housing scheme in Edinburgh and Lauriston Castle.
+She has taught at Duncan of Jordanstone and Grays School of Art and organises annual off-site projects for undergraduate students.
+These have included Stanley Mills, a Historic Scotland property on the banks of the River Tay in Perthshire; CAMP 21 - Cultybraggan, an old PoW camp near Comrie, Slateford Green, an award winning housing scheme in Edinburgh and Lauriston Castle, Edinburgh Museums.